Maine Pyaar Kyun Kiya?

 Maine Pyaar Kyun Kiya is a 2005 Indian Hindi-language romantic comedy film directed by David Dhawan.
 It is a remake of the 1969 American film, Cactus Flower which was an adaptation of the 1965 play of the same name by Abe Burrows, itself based on the French play Fleur de cactus by Pierre Barillet and Jean-Pierre Gredy.
-This movie was previously remade in Hindi by Anupam Kher with the title Dil Ka Doctor.

 It stars Salman Khan, Sushmita Sen and Katrina Kaif along with Sohail Khan, Arshad Warsi, Beena Kak, Rajpal Yadav and Isha Koppikar in supporting roles.
 The film revolves around the relationships of a womanizing doctor who gets ultimately stuck between two women: a patient with suicidal tendencies and his nurse.

 Plot

 Sameer is a very successful doctor: He not only looks after his patients' maladies, but he also looks after his female patients' hearts.
 Most women fall for him and his irresistible charms.
 The only person who has not fallen for him is his dutiful nurse Naina.

 Whenever a girl gets too close to Sameer and starts talking about marriage, he sends her off by telling her he is already married.
 However, one day, he meets Sonia, a beautiful young woman and Sameer is smitten.
 He lies to her about having a wife, but the marriage is failing.
 When she learns of his 'wife', she wants to meet her.
 Sameer introduces Naina, as well as her niece and nephew, as his wife and children.

 Sameer then arranges a fake divorce from his fake wife with the help of his best friend, lawyer Vicky who, despite having a steady girlfriend, frequently flirts with Naina.
 To complicate things further, Sameer's mother suddenly appears and doesn't want her son get divorced from Naina (when he is not married to her in the first place).
 And then, there is Sonia's neighbour Pyare, who does not want Sonia to marry Sameer: he wants Sonia for himself and she seems to like him, too.

 The web of lies around everyone grows thicker and thicker, but finally, Sameer is able to persuade Sonia to marry him.
 Before leaving for the airport, Naina confronts Sonia and reveals the web of lies formed by Sameer, to persuade Sonia for marriage.
 At the altar, Sonia makes Sameer realize that she isn't the right wife for him but Naina who has proved her love since she played along, pretending to be his wife.
 Sameer agrees and rushes to the airport because Naina wants to escape to Canada, while Sonia marries Pyare.
 At the airport, Sameer arrives in time: he apologizes to Naina and convinces her to stay.
 Naina agrees to stay with Sameer and his family.